gabrieldansereau/ms_downscaling_metawebs/README.md

 Canadian mammals.
 We do so using a probabilistic approach to both species distributions and interactions in a system without spatially replicated interaction data.
-We then explore how the spatial structure of the downscaled metaweb varies in space and how the uncertainty of interactions can be made spatially explicit.
-We further show that the downscaled metaweb can highlight important biodiversity areas and bring novel ecological insight compared to traditional community measures like species richness.
+We then explore how the spatial structure of the downscaled metaweb varies in space and how the uncertainty in predicted interactions can be made spatially explicit.
+We further show that the downscaled metaweb can highlight important biodiversity areas and bring novel ecological insight compared to traditional community measures like species richness or compositional uniqueness.
+We conclude by listing key considerations for the validation of such predictions.

 # Methods

-@Fig:conceptual shows a conceptual overview of the methodological workflow leading to the downscaled metaweb.
-Its components were grouped as non-spatial and spatial data, localized site steps (divided into single-species-level, two-species-level, and network-level steps), and the final downscaled and spatialized metaweb.
-Throughout these steps, we highlight the importance of presenting the uncertainty of interactions and their distribution in space.
-We argue that this requires adopting a probabilistic view and incorporating variation between scales.
+In @Fig:conceptual, we present a conceptual overview of the predictive pipeline leading to the downscaled metaweb.
+Its components were grouped as non-spatial and spatial data, localized site steps (divided into species, species-pair, and network level steps), and the final downscaled, spatialized metaweb.
+Throughout these steps, we highlight the importance of presenting the uncertainty of interactions and their distribution in space ,as well as the variability in the structure of reconstructed networks.
+We argue that this requires adopting a probabilistic view of both species presence and interactions, and incorporating this variation between scales.

 ![Conceptual figure of the proposed workflow used to downscale the probabilistic